 Poster Professors: International leaders will continue to be involved with the poster sessions and be among the Professors who lead the poster sessions.

 Master Surgeon Lecture (International): Last year, the Board of Managers and the Program Committee approved the reinstitution of an additional Master Surgeon Lecture; the lecture will be given by an international speaker.
-Last year, Dr. Ari Leppaniemi of Finland delivered the first International Master Surgeon Lecture.
-This year, the IRC will provide President Rotondo with an advisory list for his selection of the 2018 International Master Surgeon Lecturer.
+Last year, Dr. Christine Gaarder & Dr. Ian Civil delivered the Master Surgeon Lectures suggested by the committee.
+This year, the IRC will provide President Croce with an advisory list for his selection of the 2019 International Master Surgeon Lecturer.